jkitching/msender/README.md

 ### `select_department`

-What departments to show in the list.
+What French departments to show in the list.
 Possible values are:

 | Value | Description |
 | ----- | ----------- |